-By calculating egg-laying rate, colony population growth, and life expectancy, beekeepers have estimated that an average-sized honey bee colony during the nectar season loses about 1000-1200 members per day.
+By calculating the egg-laying rate, colony population growth, and life expectancy, beekeepers have estimated that an average-sized honey bee colony during the nectar season loses about 1000-1200 members per day.
 We don’t realize how many bees this is because we don’t see them dead in a single pile.
-They are the missing that got eaten, smashed, mangled, poisoned, or trapped and those that simply dropped from old age.
+They are the missing that got eaten, smashed, mangled, poisoned, or trapped, and those that simply dropped from old age.

 Some of those bees were working flowers when the weakness of age took over.
 The same applies to bumble bees and solitary bees.
 Some just wink out, some rest until the end comes, some struggle to keep going but can’t.
 On any given day, I can find dead bees in my pollinator garden, my driveway, or the eaves of my house.
 In fact, I have a shoebox full of them that kids like to play with.

 Of course, some bees, especially those you may see tucked inside a flower on a cold morning, are not dying but only sleeping.
 This becomes apparent when the sun warms their bodies and they take off, sometimes foraging right where they left off the night before.
 These bees are seemingly unperturbed by the cold interlude that grounded them for many hours.

 Every time someone writes to me and explains how they found a weakened bee and fed it, kept it warm, transferred it to safety, or provided water, I wonder if that’s the best thing.
 I believe that most of the time these weakened bees are at the end of their lives.
 They have done what nature intended for as long as they were able.
 Now is their time to let go, but then we come along and prolong that life.

 Do bees feel pain?
 I don’t know.
 Do bees realize they’re dying?
 I don’t know.
 What do they want?
 I don’t know that either.
 But I can tell you that my inclination is to let them go, to let them die naturally without a lot of interference.